mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ]).pretty();
 ```

 To do that, what we need to do is, again, *match* on the element that we are interested on, in this case *Shannon*, and then invert the *connectFrom* and *connectTo* fields, but also starting with the different *startWith* value.
 In this case, we're going to be starting with *reports_to*. *connectFrom* will be also *reports_to* but the connect field, the value that we're going to pick up to match against *reports_to* will be *_id*.
 And we're going to be storing that information, that chain, into a field called *bosses*.
+Once I run this, I can see that *Shannon* has the set of *bosses*.
+He has *Dev, Eliot, and, obviously, his direct boss, Andrew*.

 ```javascript
 MongoDB Enterprise Cluster0-shard-0:PRIMARY> db.perent_reference.aggregate([